-As well as helping improve school purchasing and canteen profitability, ASCA also has a secondary purpose: directing funds to charities which support the education and welfare of school-aged children.
+As well as helping improve school purchasing and canteen profitability, ASCA also has a secondary purpose: directing funds to charities that support the education and welfare of vulnerable school-aged children.

 As a not-for-profit organisation, each year ASCA donates its surplus funds to a range of registered charities.
-The ASCA Constitution sets out that the charities we support must be: registered charities, which provide direct and indirect support, to facilitate the advancement of the education and welfare of school-aged children.
+The ASCA Constitution sets out that the charities we support must be: registered charities that provide direct and indirect support to facilitate the advancement of the education and welfare of vulnerable school-aged children.

-Since our inception in 1979, ASCA has continually supported charities that assist school-aged children, with millions of dollars donated to date.
+Since our inception in 1979, ASCA has continually supported charities that assist vulnerable school-aged children, with millions of dollars donated to date.
 Since 2000, we have donated almost $10M to charities that focus on supporting the education of vulnerable children in Australia (* figures as of June 2023).

 ASCA has established the ASCA Education Foundation (AEF) Trust to manage the funds it has set aside for charitable purposes and to direct funding to worthy causes that are consistent with ASCA’s charitable objectives.

 If you wish to make a tax-deductible charity contribution to the AEF Trust, call ASCA on 1800 219 556.